 Two attempts for such a definition of corruption have been made by the United Nations.
 These definitions can serve as a starting point for a collective reflection for a common understanding.
-These definitions are:
+These definitions are (United Nations General Assembly, 1996):

-- Draft International Anti-corruption Convention of the United Nations defines corruption as any "offer, promise or giving of any advantage to another person as undue consideration for performing or refraining from the performance of that person's duty, or the soliciting or accepting of any advantage as undue consideration for performing or refraining from the performance of one's duty." - 2.
+- 1. Draft International Anti-corruption Convention of the United Nations defines corruption as any "offer, promise or giving of any advantage to another person as undue consideration for performing or refraining from the performance of that person's duty, or the soliciting or accepting of any advantage as undue consideration for performing or refraining from the performance of one's duty." - 2.
 At the 9th UN Congress held in Cairo in 1995, corruption was defined as "bribery or any other act relating to persons vested with responsibility, aimed at influencing the performance of their official duties and at obtaining any improper advantage for themselves or for others."

 It is time for the European Union to call for a European wide congress to start a discourse on creating a definition that will be valid by law within the EU.
-The participants of this congress must include politicians, academicians, business leaders, and civil society6 of the Member States.

-6 NGOs, think tanks, trade unions, and religious associations.
+The participants of this congress must include politicians, academicians, business leaders, and civil society, namely NGOs, think tanks, trade unions, and religious associations, of the Member States.